About Tyee Arts

 John and Laurie Fairman

-In 2018, Laurie and I were lucky enough to purchase the property located at 21301 Tyee Road in the foothills of the Skagit Valley.
-We had been on a long search to find a new “retired” home for Honeychurch Antiques and Glenn Richards when the Tyee property presented itself.
-It was much more than we were looking for; but, when we explored its eighty acres, we realized that this presented us the perfect opportunity to bring our passion for learning and teaching to life.
+In 2018, we were lucky enough to purchase the property located at 21301 Tyee Road in the foothills of the Skagit Valley.
+After a long search to find a new “retired” home for Honeychurch Antiques and Glenn Richards, the Tyee property presented itself.
+It was much more than we were looking for; but, when we explored its 80 acres, we realized that this presented us the perfect opportunity to bring our passion for learning and teaching to life!

 “I think having land and not ruining it is the most beautiful art that anybody could ever want to own. “